Thierry61/lightning-tests/README.md

+Simulation of a regtest bitcoin node and a set of 6 lightning nodes (alice, bob, charlie, dave, erin, frank).
+The alias.sh file permits commands in the nodes using their names.

 Steps:
+- install Docker Desktop
+- on Windows install jq-win64 and GitBash, note that this is the only target I have tested
-- define port number in `configs/port.txt` (it is used by bitcoin node)
+- define bitcoin RPC port number in `configs/port.txt`
 - define bitcoin RPC auth username and password in `secrets/username.txt` and `secrets/password.txt`
+- pull lightningd image: `docker pull elementsproject/lightningd:v23.08.1`
-- rebuild images: `docker compose build`
+- rebuild images: `docker compose build` (needed when Dockerfile.* or start-*.sh files are modified)
 - launch the application: `docker compose up -d`
 - create aliases: `. alias.sh`
 - execute commands interacting with bitcoin and lightning nodes, for example: `. tests/t02.sh`